-I. Hood set: First, the hood must have a square opening to make a commercial job.
+1. Hood set: First, the hood must have a square opening to make a commercial job.
 Lower the hood gently to down position and determine the correct move to make fore and aft at the hood hinge to hood attachment.
 This is done by simply assuming the hinges aren't even there; that is, if the hood hangs forward on one side and back on the other, the hood is moved on the hinge to correct the misalignment at the nose.
 The parallel lines will fall in by themselves if the sheet metal is square.
-To align hood in an out-ofsquare opening take a little out- ofparallel of the split lines and some misalignment at the nose.
+To align hood in an out-ofsquare opening take a little out- of-parallel of the split lines and some misalignment at the nose.
 When the hood is moved fore or aft, on either side, it affects the hood and fender gap on all four corners of the hood.
 Therefore, don't make one move and spoil three others.
 The final adjusting is done by the hinge pillar attachment.
 Try for parallel lines but as a last resort you can spoon one fender outboard and the opposite inboard and pick up enough gap in the hood line to make a good job out of a poor one.

-The hood is flushed to the fender at the front of adjustable bumpers on the upper tie bar.
-Loosen the jam nut and realign if necessary.
+The hood is flushed to the fender at the front by adjustable bumpers on the upper tie bar.
+Loosen the cam locking nut by rotating the clip on the top of the nut approximately 1/8 turn counterclockwise using a 3/4" wrench.
+Realign bumpers and after adjustment is satisfactory tighten locking nut by rotating clip clockwise 1/8 turn.
+Do not over tighten.
+It is only necessary to rotate the clip against toe tab stops on the nut.
 Be sure you close the hood like a gas station attendant, since the bumper compression depends on how hard the hood is closed.
-The rear of the hood is not supposed to have adjustment, but in some cases it may be necessary.
-If necessary to raise or lower at the rear, loosen the three hood hinge attachments to fender.
+If necessary to raise or lower the hood at the rear, first check the adjustable rearof-hood bumpers for proper adjustment.
+Adjustable bumpers should be in contact with hood to minimize rear of hood flutter.
+If additional adjustment is necessary to raise or lower at the rear, loosen the three hood hinge attachments to fender.
 To raise the rear hood, loosen and tighten without supporting the hood; to lower the hood, raise the nose of the hood to remove any slack in attachment of hinge to fender and tighten the hinge in this position.
 If additional raising or lowering is necessary, shim between the hinge and hood at the front of the hood hinge attachment to lower or at the rear to raise.
+See Figure 110-1.
 The hood hinge works through the front hinge arm to pull the rear down so when you add a shim at the front hinge to hood attachment, the front link travels farther which in turn makes the rear travel farther.